Azoghal/Markovian-Commentary/README.md

 ![totalBalls][totalBalls]

 In the simulations, all innings save those with 10 wickets falling would reach 300 legal balls in the innings.
 We see that the 10-wicket innings account for the roughly linear part of the distribution until the 300th ball.
 Some balls are classed as extras, and extras such as wides and no balls must be rebowled.
-These follow a roughly normal distribution with a mean of around 12 extra runs (correlating to at *most* 12 rebowled balls) which accounts for the spike occurring *after* the 300 legal ball requirement.
+These follow a roughly normal distribution with a mean of around 12 extra runs (there are at most 1 balls rebowled per extra run) which accounts for the spike occurring *after* the 300 legal ball requirement.

 ![extras][extras]